rlugojr/Documentation/README.md

 The three root arrays are mandatory, when displayed, object's order is kept.

-Here is how the object is structured.
+Here is how the object is structured:

     {
         "tutorials": [                         // Mandatory